-Sector indicated by A12 to A19 are erased.
+Sector indicated by A13 to A19 are erased.
 External erase verify is not required because data are verified automatically by internal control circuit.
-Erasure completion can be verified by $\overline{\text{DATA}}$ polling or toggle bit checking after automatic erase starts.
-Device outputs 0 during erasure and 1 after erasure on Q7.
-(Q6 is for toggle bit; see toggle bit, DATA polling, timing waveform)
+Erasure completion can be verified by DATA polling and toggle bit checking after automatic erase starts.
+Device outputs 0 during erasure and 1 after erasure on Q7.(Q6 is for toggle bit; see toggle bit, DATA polling, timing waveform)